EventStore/EventStore-Client-Dotnet/docs/docs/reading-events/reading-from-a-stream.md

 ## Reading backwards

 As well as being able to read a stream forwards you can also go backwards.
-One of the things to be aware of when reading backwards is the the `StreamPosition` will have to be set to the end if you want to read all the events:
+When reading backwards is the the `StreamPosition` will have to be set to the end if you want to read all the events:

 <<< @/samples/reading-events/Program.cs#reading-backwards

 :::tip
 You can use reading backwards to find the last position in the stream.
 Just read backwards one event and get the position.
 :::

+## Checking for stream presence
+Reading a stream returns a `ReadStreamResult` this contains a property `ReadState`.
+This property can have the value `StreamNotFound` and `Ok`.

+It is important to check the value of this field before attempting to iterate an empty stream as it will throw an exception.
+For example.

+<<< @/samples/reading-events/Program.cs#checking-for-stream-presence